orbit-love/orbit-model/README.md

 | Subscribe to newsletter |       Orbit 4        |
 | Follow us on twitter    |       Orbit 4        |

 The activities aren't exclusive to the orbit levels: Ambassadors hopefully subscribe to the newsletter and follow us on twitter too.
-But when we want to find an activity to offer to an Ambassador, we can look for activities marked 'Orbit 1' like delivering a keynote or organizing a meetup.
+But **when we want to find an activity to offer to an Ambassador, we can look for activities marked "Orbit 1," like delivering a keynote or organizing a meetup**.

 ## Promotions